soheeparklee/soheeparklee.github.io/_posts/2025-10-29-DAW-system-2-7-memory-management.md

 - Free space at the end is not Internal Fragmentation
 ```

-- Can you get rid of internal fragmentation?
+- ❓ Can you get rid of internal fragmentation?
 - Yes, make the `size of the page` to the `size of the frame`
 - `size of the page` = `size of the frame`

 - However, the `size of the frame` is a factory setting that comes with a RAM
 - so when you buy a RAM, pay attention to `size of the frame`
 - and adopt/modify OS `size of the page` to the `size of the frame`
+- you cannot change the `size of the frame` ❌
+- but you can adopt the `size of the page` ⭕️

 ```
 ⭐️⭐️⭐️ EXAM ⭐️⭐️⭐️